Best Practices For Bulk Email Sending

 All those disengaged subscribers will leave your email sitting in spam, which communicates to the email servers that they were correct in judging your emails as spam, which further harms your deliverability.
 This creates a self-reinforcing cycle that can derail your marketing communications and cost you customers.

 So it literally pays to keep your lists clean.
 Every three to six months, delete inactive subscribers (e.g., people who haven’t opened an email).
-Move rarely engaged subscribers (i.e.., they open emails once a quarter) to another list that receives emails less frequently to protect your deliverability without sacrificing subscribers.
+Move rarely engaged subscribers (i.e.., they open emails once a quarter) to another list that receives emails less frequently, so you can protect your deliverability without sacrificing subscribers.

 Avoid sending to bad email addresses: If you trick or treated as a kid, you knew that to maximize your Candy Per Hour ratio, you couldn’t waste time knocking on doors that wouldn’t open: the one with the lights out, the one with the cranky seniors, the one that gave out toothbrushes last year, etc.